-It includes the "Connected GPS" feature that the Fitbit Blze premiered.
-Although it may appear to incorporate a GPS receiver, it doesn't.
-Simply use your smartphone's GPS connection to add location data to the activity, making it more accurate in data such as pace and distance and adding a map to the activity.
-So you benefit from all the data it provides but without impacting your range.
-Of course, you'll need to carry your phone with you.
+It includes the "Connected GPS" feature that debuted on the Fitbit Blze.
+Although it may appear to incorporate a GPS receiver, it does not.
+It simply uses your smartphone's GPS connection to add location data to the activity, making it more accurate in data such as pace and distance and adding a map to the activity.
+Thus benefiting from all the data it provides but without impacting autonomy.
+Of course, you will have to carry your phone with you.

 Another new feature that Fitbit has included in the Charge 2 is the estimation of your VO2 Max, something that is already present in products of many other brands but is a novelty in the segment of activity monitors.